mennaafi/TennisComp-Vision-Analysis-System/README.md

 ## 4️⃣ Tracking objects 🔎
-- Using ultrlytics , I will track player through video , and since we have only one ball , so we don`t have to track it.
+- Using ultrlytics , I will track players through video , and since we have only one ball , so we don`t have to track it.

 To track persons through frames using the YOLOv8 model, use the following code: